-For students who are graduating, please be aware that degrees will still be conferred in May, although the ceremonies will take place in summer or fall.
+For students who graduated, please be aware that degrees were still conferred in May, although the ceremonies have not taken place yet.
 The transcript is the formal documentary record of a student’s achievement and will show degree completion as of May 2020, if the student completes all requirements this spring.

 Are students allowed to work?

 Supervisors should communicate regularly with student workers and translate any guidance or instructions they would normally offer verbally into writing.
 Student work should take place remotely.
 Any exceptions to this must involve: